FahmyChaabane/dummy-microservices-nest/README.md

 Redis VS RMQ : https://www.educba.com/rabbitmq-vs-redis/

 > By default, Redis implementation is send and forget, Rabbitmq does persist the data when the consumer is busy or down.
 > also, Redis dispatch (the term is "multiplexing" i believe...) between all subscribers sharing the same pattern (same queue name too).
 RabbitMq does not, it just loadbalances between consumers.
+WHY ?
+READ about this : https://stackoverflow.com/questions/10620976/rabbitmq-amqp-single-queue-multiple-consumers-for-same-message
-WHY ? it's just Nestjs implementation : https://stackoverflow.com/questions/62949674/listening-to-multiple-rabbitmq-queues-with-nestjs
+> it's just Nestjs implementation : https://stackoverflow.com/questions/62949674/listening-to-multiple-rabbitmq-queues-with-nestjs

 > hint to allow mutiple transports for a nestjs microservice : https://github.com/nestjs/nest/issues/444 & https://github.com/nestjs/nest/blob/master/sample/03-microservices/src/main.ts